-REGISTRATION IS NOW CLOSED Our annual French Family Weekend is taking place from March 2-4, 2018 in Jasper, Alberta.
-This fun-filled family weekend is an opportunity for French-Second-Language, French Immersion or Francophone students to participate in fun activities outside of school where they can practice their French in a real-world environment.
-We also [...]
+REGISTRATION IS NOW OPEN!
+SPOTS FILL UP QUICKLY SO BE SURE TO REGISTER EARLY!
+Our annual French Family Fun Weekend is taking place from March 1-3, 2019 in Jasper, Alberta.
+This fun-filled family weekend is an opportunity for French-Second-Language, French Immersion or Francophone students to participate in fun activities outside of school where they [...]

 Concours 2018 will be taking place at 9:00 am on Saturday, May 5 at Holy Cross School in Edmonton, AB.
 Registration will be open March 1-April 20, 2018.
 The highlights of Canadian Parents for French Alberta’s “Concours d’art oratoire” are: This year’s competition is exclusively open to Core French, Early and Late French Immersion students who [...]

 The Executive Summary of CPF's 2012 report on The State of French Second Language Learning in Canada features six very accessible summaries of presentations by researchers and experienced educators: Access to Special Education for Exceptional Pupils in French Immersion Programs: An Equity Issue The Suitability of Immersion for All Learners: What Does the Research Say? [...]